strongloop/strong-build/README.md

 detected or not.

-If a git repository is detected, the default is to install and commit the build results to the "deploy" branch.
+If a git repository is detected, the default is to install and commit the build results to the "deploy" branch, which will be created if it does not already exist.

 If no git repository is detected, the default is to bundle, install, and pack the build results into a <package-name>-<version>.tgz file.